 This program is a partnership between the Colin Powell School and the University of Delaware’s Joseph R. Biden, Jr. School of Public Policy & Administration.
 Participants from both universities take required classes together.

 They will also be required to complete an internship (at least 28 hours/week) in public service.
-Students will look for their own internships with support from program advisors.
+Students will look for their own internships with strong support from program advisors.
+Those who get unpaid internships will receive a $3,500 stipend.

 Fellows will also attend guest lectures, events, and other activities organized by the program.